LostXine/open_x_pytorch_dataloader/README.md

     ```

     * `tf_dir`: full directory containing the downloaded dataset, including the version number.
     * `fetch_pattern`: regular expression utilized to specify the data you wish to retrieve.
-Defaults to r'steps*'.
+Defaults to `r'steps*'`.
 The example above only retrieve visual observations.
     * `sample_length`: number of transitions per sample.
 If set to `2`, the returned sample will be $[s_1, s_2]$.

     The last several lines of the output of the code above: